swrobel/meta-surf-forecast/README.md

 I've asked Jack from Spitcast a few questions and added his responses below:

-* To get more than the default 24 hour forecast for a spot?
-Add `dcat=week` to the querystring.
+* To get more than the default 24 hour forecast for a spot, add `dcat=week` to the querystring.
 * Why does the site show a size range, but the API only returns one `size` value?
 "I actually take the API number and create the max by adding 1/6 the height (in feet), and then create the min by subtracting 1/6 the height."
 * All possible values for shape:
   * Poor